Colección Jumex: Galería Jumex

-From 2001, López’s collection was exhibited publicly for the first time at Galería Jumex: a 15000 sqft space designed by Gerardo García on the premises of the Grupo Jumex juice plant in Ecatepec de Morelos.
-Though one sector of the art community was surprised by the gallery’s location in an industrial area on the outskirts of Mexico City, López and his team were convinced that this space for experimentation would further aid the development of contemporary art in Mexico.
+From 2001, López Alonso’s collection was exhibited publicly for the first time at Galería Jumex: a 15000 sqft space designed by Gerardo García on the premises of the Grupo Jumex juice plant in Ecatepec de Morelos.
+Though one sector of the art community was surprised by the gallery’s location in an industrial area on the outskirts of Mexico City, López Alonso and his team were convinced that this space for experimentation would further aid the development of contemporary art in Mexico.

 Museo Jumex

 Located in the Polanco neighborhood of Mexico City, Museo Jumex opened its doors to the public in November 2013 as an institution devoted to contemporary art, whose aim was not only to serve a broad and diverse public, but also to become a laboratory for experimentation and innovation in the arts.
-Rosario Nadal serves as the deputy director of the museum.
+Rosario Nadal served as deputy director of the museum from 2012 to 2019.

-The building was designed by David Chipperfield Architects with an 1600 m2 exhibition space.
+The building was designed by the Pritzker Architecture Prize-winning David Chipperfield Architects with an 1600 m2 exhibition space.
 It is part of the mixed-use development Plaza Carso, which also includes a shopping mall, and sits across the street from another museum, Museo Soumaya.
 It was conceived in response to its surroundings and local context, incorporating domestically sourced materials.
 In addition to exhibition galleries, the museum features public spaces designed as meeting places and leisure areas that complement the visitor’s experience.